yiwuen/Simple-Java-Game-Library/README.md

 Mac: ```-XrecompileFirstThread```

 ### Creating a simple window
+Creating a window in SJGL is as simple as copying and pasting code ;).
 1. Inside of the main class, paste the following code:
 ```java
 import java.awt.*;